BackTable / VI / Article

 Advanced Catheterization Techniques for Difficult Lower Limb Arteries

-In the context of accessing challenging lower limb arteries, particularly in cases involving tortuous bifurcations, clinicians must employ a range of advanced techniques and catheter choices.
-A common approach includes starting with an Omni flush catheter, utilizing a Bentson or Glidewire to navigate the initial pathway.
+In the context of accessing challenging lower limb arteries, particularly in cases involving tortuous bifurcations, clinicians must employ a range of advanced techniques and catheter options.
+A common approach includes starting with an Omni flush catheter, utilizing a Bentson catheter or Glidewire catheter to navigate the initial pathway.
 In more complex scenarios, alternatives like the RIM catheter or crossing catheters are considered, especially to advance the wire distally for greater stability.

 Dr. Madassery emphasizes the importance of understanding the underlying challenge, whether it's a steep or tortuous bifurcation, and adapting the strategy accordingly.
 This might involve switching to straighter, more hydrophilic catheters, or even tip-deflecting sheaths for better anchoring and wire support.
 In extremely difficult cases, a contralateral approach with a bareback snare to create a flossing access can be effective.
 Additionally, he highlights the critical technique of sheath advancement over a wire, advising to ride the sheath over the dilator at the aortic arch to prevent misdirection.